zachwill/blog/_posts/2019-08-20-things-to-be-fascinated-about-lottery.md

 > Lottery_.”**
 >
 > Since then I have returned to the idea of this _Things To Be Fascinated About
 > Lottery_ a lot.
-There are some good draws you can get: people who are honestly
+There are some good draws you can get:
+>
-> fascinated with business and intrinsically motivated to pursue it only need
+> * People who are honestly fascinated with business and intrinsically motivated
-> high IQ and a few other subsidiary skills to get super rich.
-People who draw
+>   to pursue it only need high IQ and a few other subsidiary skills to get
+>   super rich.
+>
-> math can pursue perfect pure and philosophical truth, or excel at pretty much
+> * People who draw math can pursue perfect pure and philosophical truth, or
-> any science they choose and advance human knowledge.
-People who draw science
+>   excel at pretty much any science they choose and advance human knowledge.
+>
-> without math have a harder time &mdash; but there are still places for them.
+> * People who draw science without math have a harder time &mdash; but there
+>   are still places for them.
 >
 > Then there are other people who get other straws.
 There are some people
 > who are really into politics and find science really boring.
 There others who